-(b) the a average closing price in the 5 trading days prior to the earlier of: (i) the date of announcement of placing; (ii) the date of placing agreement; or (iii) the date on which the placing price is fixed.
-Q17.
-Do you agree with the proposed basis of the benchmarked price paragraph 5.9 of Part B of this Consultation Paper?
-Agree Disagree.
-Please specify the alternative benchmarked price you think is appropriate and state reason(s) for your view.
-Q18. benci unde you agree with the proposed trigger discount level (i.e. 20% to the hmarked price) at which an issuer will not be allowed to issue securities or a general mandate unless it can satisfy the Exchange that it is in severe icial difficulties or that there are other exceptional circumstances?
-Agree Disagree.
-The trigger discount level should be set at the following level (please tick one of the following): \square a discount of 3% or more to the benchmarked price \square a discount of 5% or more to the benchmarked price \square a discount of 10% or more to the benchmarked price ☐ Other.
-Please specify: Please state reason(s) for your view.
+- (b) the average closing price in the 5 trading days prior to the earlier of: - (i) the date of announcement of placing; - (ii) the date of placing agreement; or - (iii) the date on which the placing price is fixed. - Q17.
+Do you agree with the proposed basis of the benchmarked price set out in paragraph 5.9 of Part B of this Consultation Paper? - □ Agree - Disagree.
+Please specify the alternative benchmarked price you think is appropriate and state reason(s) for your view. - Q18.
+Do you agree with the proposed trigger discount level (i.e. 20% to the benchmarked price) at which an issuer will not be allowed to issue securities under a general mandate unless it can satisfy the Exchange that it is in severe financial difficulties or that there are other exceptional circumstances? - □ Agree - Disagree.
+The trigger discount level should be set at the following level (please tick one of the following): - \Box a discount of 3% or more to the benchmarked price - a discount of 5% or more to the benchmarked price - a discount of 10% or more to the benchmarked price - Other.
+Please specify: .

-Q19. they circu you agree with our proposal to require issuers to satisfy the Exchange that y are in severe financial difficulties or that there are other exceptional cumstances if they issue securities under a general mandate at or above the ger discount level?
-Agre ee e Disc agree (please tick one of the following) Shareholders' approval should be required and no shareholder (except for shareholders who have different interests from other shareholders in the placing or top-up arrangement) should be required to abstain from voting at the general meeting approving the relevant resolution, if an issuer issues securities at or above the trigger discount level.
-Please state reason(s) for your view.
-Specific independent shareholders' approval should be required, if an issuer issues securities at or above the trigger discount level.
-Please state reason(s) for your view.
-Issuers should not be required to satisfy the Exchange that they are in severe financial difficulties or that there are other exceptional circumstances if they issue securities under a general mandate at or above the trigger discount level.
+- Q19.
+Do you agree with our proposal to require issuers to satisfy the Exchange that they are in severe financial difficulties or that there are other exceptional circumstances if they issue securities under a general mandate at or above the trigger discount level? - □ Agree - Disagree (please tick one of the following) - □ Shareholders' approval should be required and no shareholder (except for shareholders who have different interests from other shareholders in the placing or top-up arrangement) should be required to abstain from voting at the general meeting approving the relevant resolution, if an issuer issues securities at or above the trigger discount level.
+Please state reason(s) for your view. - □ Specific independent shareholders' approval should be required, if an issuer issues securities at or above the trigger discount level.
+Please state reason(s) for your view. - □ Issuers should not be required to satisfy the Exchange that they are in severe financial difficulties or that there are other exceptional circumstances if they issue securities under a general mandate at or above the trigger discount level.
 No shareholders' approval requirement should be imposed on the issue of securities under a general mandate, regardless of the percentage discount of the placing price or the subscription price under the top-up arrangement to the market price.
-Please state reason(s) for your view.
-Other views

-5.10 We will amend the Rules to require an issuer to issue an announcement on any placing of shares, once the shares are placed, if the placing price is at a discount of 20% or more to the benchmarked price set out in paragraph 5.9 above.
+Please state reason(s) for your view. - □ Other views - 5.10 We will amend the Rules to require an issuer to issue an announcement on any placing of shares, once the shares are placed, if the placing price is at a discount of 20% or more to the benchmarked price set out in paragraph 5.9 above.
 The announcement shall disclose, among other things, a generic description of the 10 largest placees who in aggregate subscribe to 50% or more of the total number of shares placed.
 The information shall also contain the number of shares subscribed by each of the placees.

-Q20 .
-Do y ou agree with our proposal?

-Agre 2
+- □ Agree

-Agree, but the following information should also be disclosed in the announcement.
+- □ Agree, but the following information should also be disclosed in the announcement.
 Please specify those information and state reason(s) for your view.

-Disagree.
+- Disagree.
 Additional disclosure requirement should be imposed (please tick one of the following):

-irrespective of the discount
+- \Box irrespective of the discount

-if the placin one of the fo ng or subscription price is at a discount of (please tick ollowing):
+- □ if the placing or subscription price is at a discount of (please tick one of the following):

-\square 3% or more to the benchmarked price
+- \Box 3% or more to the benchmarked price

-□ 5% or more to the benchmarked price
+- \Box 5% or more to the benchmarked price

-□ 10% c or more to the benchmarked price
+- \Box 10% or more to the benchmarked price

-\Box Other.
-Please specify:
+- □ Other.
+Please specify: .